steipete/steipete.com/_posts/2020-10-7-getting-the-most-out-of-twitter.md

 Sometimes you can use context to be really pointy:

 {% twitter https://twitter.com/steipete/status/1281547449660825601 %}

+## Gardening your Timeline

+Who you follow defines your Twitter experience.
+Learn how you can garden your Twitter Timeline to keep it fun and interesting, [in the second part of this series](/posts/gardening-your-timeline/).

 ## Addendum: Building Personal Brands for Introverts